Philippa Schuyler

 Philippa Duke Schuyler (/ˈskaɪlər/; August 2, 1931 – May 9, 1967) was an American concert pianist, composer, author, and journalist.

-A child prodigy, she was the daughter of black journalist George Schuyler and Josephine Schuyler, a white Texan heiress, Schuyler became famous in the 1930s for her talent, intellect, mixed race parentage, and the eccentric parenting methods employed by her mother.
+A child prodigy, she was the daughter of black journalist George Schuyler and Josephine Schuyler, a white Texan heiress.
+Schuyler became famous in the 1930s for her talent, intellect, mixed race parentage, and the eccentric parenting methods employed by her mother.

 Hailed as "the Shirley Temple of American Negroes," Schuyler performed public piano recitals and radio broadcasts by the age of four.
 She performed two recitals at the New York World's Fair at the age of eight.
-Schuyler won numerous music competitions such as the New York Philharmonic Young People's Concerts at Carnegie Hall.
-She became the youngest member of the National Association for American Composers and Conductors at age eleven.
-Schuyler encountered racism as she grew older, and had trouble coming to terms with her mixed race heritage.
+Schuyler won numerous music competitions, including the New York Philharmonic Young People's Concerts at Carnegie Hall.
+At 11, she became the youngest member of the National Association for American Composers and Conductors.
+Schuyler encountered racism as she grew older, and had trouble coming to terms with her mixed-race heritage.
 She later became a journalist and was killed in a helicopter crash in South Vietnam in 1967.

 Life and career

 Early life

 Philippa Duke Schuyler was born in Harlem, New York on August 2, 1931.
 She was the only child of George Schuyler, a prominent black essayist and journalist, and his wife Josephine Schuyler (née Cogdell), a white Texan and one-time Mack Sennett bathing beauty and the granddaughter of slave owners.
-Her parents believed that intermarriage could "invigorate" both races and produce extraordinary offspring.
-They also advocated that mixed-race marriage could help to solve many of the social problems in the United States.
+Her parents believed that intermarriage could "invigorate" both races, produce extraordinary offspring, and help solve social problems in the United States.

-For three years before Schuyler's birth, her mother ate only natural and raw food, avoided meat, went on a body and mind preparing regime to cleanse her system in preparation to bear a "superior" child.
-Mrs. Schuyler further believed that genius could best be developed by a diet consisting exclusively of raw foods.
-As a result, Philippa grew up in her New York City apartment eating a diet predominantly comprising raw carrots, peas and yams and raw steak.
+For three years before Schuyler's birth, her mother ate only natural and raw food, avoided meat, and went on a body- and mind-preparing regime to cleanse her system and prepare to bear a "superior" child.
+Mrs. Schuyler believed that genius could best be developed by a diet consisting exclusively of raw foods.
+As a result, Philippa grew up in her New York City apartment eating a diet predominantly of raw carrots, peas, and yams and raw steak.
 She was given a daily ration of cod liver oil and lemon slices in place of sweets.
 "When we travel," Mrs. Schuyler said, "Philippa and I amaze waiters.
 You have to argue with most waiters before they will bring you raw meat.
 I guess it is rather unusual to see a little girl eating a raw steak."

-Recognized as a prodigy at an early age, a New York Herald Tribune writer in 1933 wrote about her as the "Negro Baby."
-Schuyler reportedly knew the alphabet at nineteen months and was able to read and write at the age of two.
-By four years old she could play Schumann and Mozart compositions, and she was writing her own compositions.
+She was recognized as a prodigy at an early age.
+In 1933, a New York Herald Tribune writer called her the "Negro Baby."
+Schuyler reportedly knew the alphabet at 19 months and was able to read and write at the age of two.
+By four years old, she could play compositions by Schumann and Mozart and was writing her own.
 Her intelligence quotient (IQ) at the age of six was found to be 185.